Deep Eigenspace Network for Parametric Non-self-adjoint Eigenvalue Problems: Deep Eigenspace Network

+where $R \in \mathbb{C}^{d_l \times d_{l+1} \times K}$ is a learnable complex-valued tensor, and mixing is performed per mode without cross-mode interaction. \item The \textbf{cross-mode mixing operator} $M_{BLR}$ then couples different spectral modes independently for each output channel:

-where $R^{(l)} \in \mathbb{C}^{d_{l} \times d_{l+1} \times K}$ is a learnable complex-valued tensor. \end{itemize} The summation of the spectral branch and the local residual branch ($\mathcal{W}$) enables the block to integrate global frequency information with local spatial features.
+where $M_{BLR} \in \mathbb{C}^{K \times K}$ is a shared banded low-rank matrix applied uniformly across channels (detailed in Sections~\ref{sec:ModeMix} and \ref{sec:BandLowRank}). \end{itemize} The summation of the spectral branch and the local residual branch ($\mathcal{W}$) enables each block to integrate global spectral interactions with local spatial features.